 Who can you call when you’re ugly crying on the kitchen floor?
 Who can come over to listen and you don’t worry about cleaning the bathroom?

 What support groups are local to you?
 Don’t wait until you’re in the thick of it to start to search for new moms’ groups or find that postpartum movement class.
 Ask your OB or Midwife if they recommend any groups.
-If you’re in the Portland area, be sure to check out the parent support groups at Portland Doula Love or come hang out with me at BIRTHFIT NE Portland for all your movement and nutrition needs

 Identify areas where you need additional support and make the ask now rather than in the moment.
 Do you have attention loving pets?
 Ask a few friends to take them to the dog park.
 Do you have other kiddos?
 Set-up some playdates.
 Consider asking for help with housework or setting up a fund for a few house-cleaning sessions.